Showing posts with label Compilations. Show all posts

 Not the best of starts was it?
 Let's take a look at some screenshots from my first play...

 Titus takes us to all the troubled hotspots throughout the world.
-Phew, looks like Blighty is fine!
+Phew, it looks like Blighty is fine!

 Ignore the colours and that ludicrously bad framerate because the car is awesome!